Frannsoft/FrannHammer/README.md

 Allows consumers to pull back the data displayed on KuroganeHammer's site as JSON.
 The data is stored in a database and is not scraped from the site on-call.
 Since the api is still in heavy development, all requests require credentials.
-If you are interested in using the API, send me an email at the address located on my github profile (Frannsoft) I'll get you started.
+If you are interested in using the API, send me an email at the address located on my github profile (Frannsoft) and I'll get you started.

 Thanks!